Airtech

 The final prototype was tested in operation and monitored with high-speed cameras.
 No difference in quality was detected compared to the aluminum tool and all rows of knives operated homogenously.
 This same performance was proven in simulations up to speeds of 18,000 rpm, but testing in actual machines awaits system modifications as no metal tools currently allow such speeds.

 Increased rotational speed directly increases production speed.
 The CFRP tool also improved dynamic behavior for high precision and surface quality.
 Thus, meeting increased production demands is possible with two machines instead of five.
 Further, a 50% lighter tool enables the use of smaller motors which require less power and energy consumption.
-This concept can also be applied not only to other cutting tools, but adapted for many applications where cylindrical structures rotate at high speeds (e.g., driveshafts) and such high mass reduction with minimized deflection and vibration could have significant benefits.
+This concept can also be applied not only to other cutting tools, but adapted for many applications where cylindrical structures rotate at high speeds (such as driveshafts) and such high mass reduction with minimized deflection and vibration could have significant benefits.

 This new lightweight CFPR planer head design was recognized with the JEC World Innovation Award in 2024.